-Government warnings can be issued or changed without notice at any time, so always check the status with your Government travel advisory (www.smartraveller.gov.au for Australians) before you buy a policy and before you pay anything towards your trip, like deposits or the full amount.
+Government warnings can be issued or changed without notice at any time, so always check the status with the Australian Government travel advisory (www.smartraveller.gov.au) before you buy a policy and before you pay anything towards your trip, like deposits or the full amount.

 How it works

-If you’d prefer to cancel or rearrange your travel plans because of an event occurring at your destination, we’ll look at three important factors before confirming if you’re covered:
+If you’d prefer to cancel or rearrange your travel plans because of an event occurring at your destination, we’ll look at three important factors when assessing any claim you need to make:

-- When you bought your policy and booked your travel arrangements compared to when the warning is published or when an event is known to the public; and
+- When you bought your policy and booked your travel arrangements compared to when the warning is published or when an event is known to the public.

 - The severity of travel warning in place as published by Smartraveller or other official authority.

 Am I covered if the published warning is 'Do Not Travel'

 Here’s a guide to give you an idea:

 1. If a warning is in place before you buy a policy (whether you have travel expenses or not): Most likely you will not be covered for any events arising from this event.
 There may be cover available for other events not related to the travel warning.

 2. A warning is published after you buy a policy and before you have booked travel or incurred expenses: Most likely you will not be covered for any events arising from this event.
 There may be cover available for other events not related to the travel warning.